 – Put on the lid and let it simmer for at least 1 1/2 hours (the meat should be very tender and might need cook longer, depending on the meat).

-Tip: Turn them one time and add more liquid if needed.
-The rouladen should be always covered with liquid so they won't get dry.
+Tip: Turn Rouladen one time and add more liquid if needed.
+Important is that Rouladen should be always covered with liquid so they won’t get dry.

 – Use the liquid with all ingredients, mix it very well, pour through a fine sieve.